learn-co-curriculum/cs-maps-hashing-readme/README.md

 	}
 ```

-This class is not very useful, which is why it's called `SillyString`, but we'll use it to show how class can define its own hash function:
+This class is not very useful, which is why it's called `SillyString`, but we'll use it to show how a class can define its own hash function:

 ```java
 	@Override